Parking fines and enforcement

 You're the owner of the vehicle but it wasn’t you who parked there

-If you're the registered owner or keeper of the vehicle, then you're responsible for the PCN and must pay it.
+If you're the registered owner or keeper of the vehicle, then you're responsible for the penalty charge notice and must pay it.
 However, you'll have the opportunity to notify us of the driver of the vehicle when you receive a 'notice to owner' letter from us.
-If your vehicle was stolen when the PCN was issued then the PCN will normally be cancelled, provided that you produce a police incident number.

-You didn’t know about the restrictions/thought you were parked legally, but made a mistake
+You didn’t know about the restrictions/thought you were parked legally but made a mistake

 When you park, it's your responsibility to ensure that you're doing so legally and to read and obey the signs and road markings.